Landon House: Civil War

-Modern Usage and Future
+Modern usage and future

 Following the Civil War, the abandoned military academy was purchased by Sam Hinks who was once mayor of Baltimore.
 At his death, it was occupied by his descendants until purchased by Lt.
 Col. Luke Tiernan Brien, a Confederate veteran and an officer in Gen. Stuart's division, who lived there with his wife until 1912.

-The property was acquired in 1946 by Mr. Ivan Stancioff a Bulgarian Diplomat and son of the Prime minister Dimitar Stanchov.
+The property was acquired in 1946 by Mr. Ivan Stancioff a Bulgarian diplomat and son of the Prime minister Dimitar Stanchov.
 They arrived in America with his wife Marion and their children in 1946.
 They purchased the home in April 1947 and it remained in the Stancioff family until July 1997.
 The house was added to the National Historic Register in 1974.

 The building was then purchased by Kevin Dolan and used as an event venue and hosted Civil War re-enactments.

-In 2013 the Landon House was purchased by Dr. Praveen Bularum, Dr. Rohit Khirbat and Chakri Katepalli, who have plans to restore the building to the condition it was in during the Civil War, for $850,000.
+In 2013 the Landon House was purchased by Dr. Praveen Bolarum, Dr. Rohit Khirbat, and Chakri Katepalli, who have plans to restore the building to the condition it was in during the Civil War, for $850,000.
 They plan to open the house by March 2014.
 The house will be used as an event center and there are plans to add a bed and breakfast.
 Preservation of the building has been supported by the Heart of the Civil War Heritage Area.

-Cultural References
+Cultural references

-In season 5 episode 9 of My Ghost Story a story is told about Landon house.
+In season 5 episode 9 of My Ghost Story a story is told about Landon House.